 Automation.
 AI can help with task automation, doing basic marketing endeavors (including onboarding) more quickly, less expensively, and with less expertise and effort than previously required.

 Conversational Interfaces.
 Building engagement with customers is in the core of what marketing is designed to achieve.
 Artificial intelligence is going to function as the fuel that can power conversational apparatus like Siri, Alexa, Google Dwelling, etc. in the future.
 While the conversations are rudimentary now, the possibility is endless.

 This chance is provided by the future of AI.
-The machine learning, combined with advanced automation and communication that is new provide the limitless variety of messages, on demand to each individual consumer, and still can develop custom content, in real time.
+Machine learning, combined with advanced automation and communication that is new provides the limitless variety of messages, on-demand to each individual consumer, and still can develop custom content, in real-time.